 2. Prepare For Cultural Immersion Opportunities

 Viking actually has a Resident Historian Program.
 It is part of the onboard cultural enrichment program included with your cruise.
 The historian hosts lectures on the history and culture of the ports you will visit.
 The Chief Historian has curated an extensive list of books to enjoy prior to your cruise.
-I was blown away by the selection for the Viking Homelands itinerary which included everything from a Nordic cookbook and The Complete Hans Christian Andersen Fairy Tales to War and Peace.
+I was blown away by the selection for the Mediterranean Odyssey itinerary which included everything from Shakespeare to books about the famous artwork travelers have the opportunity to see at port stops.
 There really is something for everyone.

-I love to cook, and I recently prepared Norwegian-Style Meatballs from the extensive recipe collection on Viking’s website.
+I love to cook and I found a variety of recipes inspired by Viking Ocean Cruises from the extensive recipe collection on Viking’s website.
 I feel like food is such an important part of travel and can give you an insight into the local culture.
-This recipe’s use of ingredients produced a light flavorful meatball.
-The allspice, ginger, and nutmeg when blended together has such a wonderful scent.
-It’s how I imagine Norway would smell.
+There are quite a few recipes I look forward to trying.
 Preparing a themed dinner can be a fun way to build excitement for your upcoming cruise.
-Pick out a Viking Recipe and try something new.
+I also love craft cocktails and this homemade limoncello recipe just says Italy to me.

 3. Pick Your Shore Excursions

-I have to admit I have been obsessing over which shore excursions to pick, and I can’t book until March 2021.
+I have to admit I have been obsessing over which shore excursions to pick.
 To begin, go to your cruise’s itinerary page.
 Start at Day 1 and click Read More.
 There will be no shore excursions offered on the first or last day of each cruise.
 The page is worth visiting for an overview of the port city and some videos.
 Then work your way through each day and read all the offerings.
 Some key things to consider with each excursion is the intensity level, which can range from easy to demanding.
 Read the descriptions of the intensity levels to make sure it is an activity you want to participate in.
 Viking also assigns flags and icons which further describe the tour.
-See below for the complete list.
 I like that Viking provides excursions that cover a wide variety of fitness levels and interests.

 Now make a list and pick two or three selections (this gives you a backup if your first choice is booked) for each day so that you are prepared when sign-up day opens.
 If you are booked in a suite, you should be able to get all your choices.
 If you are booked in the different Veranda levels, registration for the majority of the cabins opens up either 60 or 67 days from your cruise.
 With your list ready you will save time by not having to decide on an excursion.
 As it gets closer to sign-up day, check to verify which excursions are offered as they are subject to change.